nus-cs2103/website-base/admin/tp-ped-fragment.md

    1. All your team members tried the exact same command and it works as advertised.
 What the h___ the tester is trying to pull here?
    1. In reality, the error is actually caused by a duplicate entry in the database resulting from a previous command; the tester didn't mention that command in the bug report (because s/he didn't realize the two are connected).
 * The reported bug might be non-existent but the tester's screw up can indicate other areas to improve.
 For example, the tester reports a missing feature that is clearly mentioned as 'not implemented' in the UG, but perhaps the UG can be improved to make that fact harder to miss?
 * What exactly about the bug report that makes you angry?
-Remind yourself not to do the same offence when you report bugs yourself in future.
+Remind yourself not to do the same offence when you report bugs yourself in the future.

 Use the pain of dealing with this kind of bug reports as an opportunity to develop the following mindset:

-**(a) The product is _guilty until proven innocent_**: If the bug report has even a _hint_ of something amiss with the product, it's your (not the tester's) responsibility to try and prove if it is really a problem or not.
-Why? because finding a bug is a win for _you_ -- as you can then fix it and thereby avoid the embarrassment of releasing a buggy product.
+* **The product is _guilty until proven innocent_**: If the bug report has even a _hint_ of something amiss with the product, it's your (not the tester's) responsibility to try and prove if it is really a problem or not.
+Why? because finding a bug is a win for _you_ -- as you can then fix it and thereby avoid the embarrassment of releasing a buggy product.{ text="(a)" t-class="fw-bold" }

-**(b) A crappy bug report is better than no bug report**: If the bug actually exists, it is better to have _some_ indication about it than none at all.
-In a real project, a tester that fails to find bugs can cause more harm to your career than a tester who finds bugs but doesn't report them well.
+* **A crappy bug report is better than no bug report**: If the bug actually exists, it is better to have _some_ indication about it than none at all.
+In a real project, a tester that fails to find bugs can cause more harm to your career than a tester who finds bugs but doesn't report them well.{ text="(b)" }

-**(c) I _used_ to get angry at bug reports, but not any more**: If you work hard, take pride in the quality of your work, it's no wonder that you get angry when others find faults with your work incorrectly.
+* **I _used_ to get angry at bug reports, but not anymore**: If you work hard, take pride in the quality of your work, it's no wonder that you get angry when others find faults with your work incorrectly.
 Aim to move past that phase where you take bug reports personally.
-The sooner you can tackle any sh*tty bug report calmly and objectively, the sooner you'll rise to the 'professional' software engineer level.
+The sooner you can tackle any sh*tty bug report calmly and objectively, the sooner you'll rise to the 'professional' software engineer level.{ text="(c)" }
 </box>
 </div>